-Joining the likes of Sling TV, PlayStation Vue, DirecTV Now and YouTube TV, Hulu with Live TV lets you watch some of your favorite cable channels live, as well as a lot of your favorite cable shows on demand.
-Unlike other cable replacements, though, Hulu’s $40-a-month live TV service integrates seamlessly into its already-robust subscription streaming service (which is included in the cost).
+Streaming services are ever changing, as is our Hulu with Live TV review.
+Sitting alongside the likes of Sling TV and YouTube TV, Hulu with Live TV lets you watch some of your favorite cable channels live, as well as a lot of your favorite cable shows on demand — making it one of the best streaming services.

-At a glance, Hulu with Live TV is colorful, easy to navigate, effective at recommending new content and priced fairly.
-However, a multitude of ads, a jittery interface and a bevy of overpriced extras prevent Hulu with Live TV from being the best cable replacement on the market right now.
-But for a product that’s still technically in beta, it’s off to a surprisingly strong start.
-Hulu’s live TV service isn’t a must-have for cord cutters (at least not yet), but it does deserve their careful consideration.
+However, a multitude of ads, a complicated interface and a bevy of overpriced extras prevent Hulu with Live TV from being the best cable replacement on the market right now.
+Hulu’s live TV service is one of the best cable TV alternatives.

 Hulu also deserves some praise for an interface that’s remarkably consistent across every platform.
 If you know how to control the Android app, you won’t need to learn anything new to make it run on the Xbox One.
 The controls, visuals, menus and even the general sense of space are all the same, which is impressive, considering the various screen sizes.

 In particular, the service does a good job of quantifying user tastes and recommending relevant new content.
 You can take a deep dive into some of your favorite categories, rather than just telling the service that you like vague descriptors such as “comedy” or “horror.”

 Getting around is pretty simple.
 In addition to a home screen full of recommended content, you can access My Stuff (favorite programs and channels), Browse, Search and Settings from either the top or bottom of the screen, depending on which menu you’re using.